Spider Vein Basics

 Here at Vein Center Houston, we offer patients a variety of spider vein treatments.
 Depending on the severity of your spider veins, we may recommend that you make simple lifestyle changes like weight loss and regular exercise.
 If these changes don’t work, we may also recommend either compression stockings or a treatment called sclerotherapy.
 Sclerotherapy is a treatment that involves injecting the affected veins with a solution like saline.
 Once they are injected, it causes them to collapse and ultimately dissolve.

 If you suffer from spider veins, our staff at Vein Center Houston can help.
 Are you ready to learn more about our treatment options?
-Contact our Houston office at 713.349.8346.
+Contact our Houston office at 713.349.8346 to schedule a consultation today.

 Posted in: Spider Veins